Restarting Your Car Does Not Use More Fuel Than Idling—Here’s Why

 “For a typical motorist, the damage to starting system components resulting from additional daily start cycles will be negligible,” the report read.
 “Overall, it was found that starter life is mostly dependent on the total number of start cycles, while battery life is more dependent on ensuring a full charge between start events.”

 The car shouldn’t be stopped and started at every stop because the battery needs time to recharge.
 The report said: “Overall, frequent stop-start cycles (start engine, drive 2- 3 miles [4-5 kilometres], then shut engine off to restart soon after) will degrade the battery.
 Less-frequent stop-start cycles (start engine, drive more than about six miles [10 kilometres], then shut engine off) will maintain the life of the battery as the state of charge will be maintained at a higher level.
 To recharge the battery, the vehicle should be driven, rather than idled, because the alternator is less efficient at idle speed.
 Using accessories while the engine idles could still result in a net drain on the battery.”
-Here are more tips on how to care for your car battery.

 The report concluded that best practices are to limit start-stop events to 10 a day, any shutdown greater than a minute will result in cost savings and drive greater than 5 miles [8 kilometres] between start-stop events.